Large-Vocabulary Segmentation for Medical Images with Text Prompts: Method

-\textbf{Discussion.} In general, by maximizing the similarities between positive textual and visual feature pairs, we force the text encoders to construct neural representations for medical concepts from two aspects: (i) through the well-established knowledge graph in text form, the text encoder enables to encode relationships between concepts in the latent space; (ii) the model captures the characteristics of anatomical structures and lesions via both visual atlas segmentations and detailed definitions.
-Therefore, in contrast to the one-hot labeling that treats each anatomical target as of being independent, such continuous neural representation shall provide more helpful guidance for the segmentation task.
+On formulation, this procedure resembles a typical contrastive learning pipeline~\cite{radford2021learning,lin2023pmc,zhang2023biomedclip}.
+However, different from previous work that directly contrasts the paired visual-language data, we aim for knowledge-enhanced representation learning.
+By maximizing the similarities between the constructed positive textual and visual feature pairs, we force the text encoders to construct neural representations for medical concepts based on domain knowledge from two aspects: (i) through the well-established knowledge graph in text form, the text encoder enables encoding relationships between concepts in the latent space; (ii) the model captures the characteristics of anatomical structures and lesions via both visual atlas segmentations and detailed definitions.
+Therefore, in contrast to the one-hot labeling that treats each anatomical target as being independent, such continuous neural representation shall provide more helpful guidance for the segmentation task.